-3.- This paragraph, which reproduces Article 5, paragraph (17) of the OECD Model Convention, defines the term "permanent establishment", emphasizing its essential nature as a "fixed place of business" with a specific "situs".
-According to paragraph 2 of the OECD Commentary (the 2005 version of which is cited below), this definition contains the following conditions:

-- \\the existence of a -"place of business-", i.e., a facility such as premises or, in certain instances, machinery or equipment; - \\this place of business must be 'fixed' fixed', i.e., it must be established at a distinct place with a certain degree of permanence; - the carrying on of the business of the enterprise through this fixed place of business.
-This means usually that persons who, in one way or another, are dependent on the enterprise (personnel) conduct the business of the enterprise in the State in which the fixed place is situated." [para.
-2]
+- 3. This paragraph, which reproduces Article 5(1) of the OECD Model, defines the term "permanent establishment", emphasizing its essential nature as a "fixed place of business" with a specific "situs".
+According to paragraph 2 of the OECD Commentary (the 2005 version of which is cited below), this definition contains the following conditions: - the existence of a "place of business", i.e., a facility such as premises or, in certain instances, machinery or equipment; - this place of business must be "fixed", i.e., it must be established at a distinct place with a certain degree of permanence; - the carrying on of the business of the enterprise through this fixed place of business.
+This means usually that persons who, in one way or another, are dependent on the enterprise (personnel) conduct the business of the enterprise in the State in which the fixed place is situated.